q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 ```

 * `idir`: holds icons directory.
 * `window`: holds VUI window.
-Initally blank image.
+Initially blank image.
-* `vui_part`: how much of rows from top row to use for icons?
+* `vui_part`: how many rows from the top row to use for icons?
-* `dd_part`: how much of the rows from top row to use for dropdown?
+* `dd_part`: how many of the rows from the top row to use for the dropdown?
 * `modes`: available modes.
-Normally name of the images under idir.
+Normally the name of the images is under idir.
-* `icon_size`: size of each icon on vui_part.
+* `icon_size`: the size of each icon on vui_part.
 Format (cols, rows).
-* `current_icons`: list to store icons on every frame.
+* `current_icons`: the list to store icons on every frame.
 * `anim_scale`: animation scale.
 How to increase/decrease the icon size?
 * `anim_color`: animation color for icons
-* `prev_mode`: previous mode, default is move.
+* `prev_mode`: the previous mode, default is move.
 * `current_mode`: current mode, default is move.
 * `running_mode`: running mode, default is None.
-* `hover`: if cursor is above vui region.
+* `hover`: if the cursor is above the VUI region.
-* `mode_count`: count number of times pointer contiously lied above current icon.
+* `mode_count`: count the number of times the pointer continuously lies above the current icon.
 Default 1.
-* `max_count`: how many times current mode be repeated to change running mode to current mode?
+* `max_count`: how many times current mode be repeated to change the running mode to the current mode?
 * `color_count`: same as mode_count but for color.
 * `max_count`: same as max_count but for color.
-* `current_pointer`: where is pointer located currently? value modified by other classes.
+* `current_pointer`: where is the pointer located currently? value modified by other classes.
-* `canvas_pointer`: where is pointer right now on canvas?
+* `canvas_pointer`: where is the pointer right now on canvas?
 * `draw_color`: current draw color.
 Red default.
-* `previous_color`: where did cursor lied on previous dropdown of color?
+* `previous_color`: where did the cursor lie on the previous dropdown of color?
-* `current_color`: where is cursor lying on current dropdown of color?
+* `current_color`: where is the cursor lying on the current dropdown of color?
-* `pointer_color`: which color should the pointer be of.
+* `pointer_color`: which color should the pointer be?
 * `point`: value to tune pointer size. (radius, thickness)
-* `colors`: list of colors in RGB for chosing colors
+* `colors`: list of colors in RGB for choosing colors
 * `icons`: value set by method `prepare_icons`.

-Each and every attribute has its own usecase and I tried to make it lesser.
-Some variables like count, current/previous are important to change modes/colors so they must be tuned properly.
+Each and every attribute has its own use case and I tried to make it lesser.
+Some variables like count, and current/previous are important to change modes/colors so they must be tuned properly.